 We are not currently accepting applications for the Teen Advisory Council.
-Applications for the 2019–2020 cohort will open in August 2019.
-If you have any questions regarding the Teen Advisory Council, please email teens@DMA.org.
+Applications for the 2019–2020 cohort will open in July 2019.
+If you have any questions regarding the Teen Advisory Council, email teens@DMA.org.

-We are not currently accepting applications for DMA Ambassadors.
-If you have any questions about the DMA Ambassador program, email volunteers@DMA.org.
+We are not currently accepting applications for Community Programs volunteers.
+If you have any questions about the Community Programs volunteer opportunity, email volunteers@DMA.org.

 Center for Creative Connections (C3)